timylinigersluz/RankPointsProxy/README.md

 1. Place the JAR file into your `plugins/` folder of the **Velocity proxy**
 2. Start the server once to generate `resources.yaml`
-3. Configure the database credentials inside the YAML
+3. Configure the database credentials and settings inside the YAML
 4. Restart the proxy

 ---